 Ronald Dufresne, Ph.D.

-Associate Professor; Director of Leadership, Ethics and Organizational Sustainability Program
+Chair and Associate Professor, Management; Director of Leadership, Ethics and Organizational Sustainability Program

 - B.S.
 Engineering Management, United States Military Academy, West Point; 1994